 Lake Las Vegas is a luxury community just east of the city of Las Vegas.

-The neighborhood is a master-planned and recreational community that’s popular among locals for its amenities and gorgeous views.
-The man-made lake community is about 17 miles (27.36 km) from the Las Vegas Strip and is surrounded by mountains and greenery.
+The neighborhood is a master-planned recreational community popular among locals for its amenities and gorgeous open views.
+The man-made lake community is about 17 miles (27.36 km) from Las Vegas Blvd. (the Strip) and is surrounded by mountains and greenery.